Written ByJames Hesterfinancial JournalistUpdated on 03/02/2023

 Carriage of goods for hire or reward and haulage insurance tend to cost more than social only van insurance.
 But, carriage of own goods business van insurance can sometimes work out cheaper than van insurance for social only use.

-Insurers use complicated algorithms to give prices based on the information you enter when getting a quote.
+Insurers use a range of factors to give prices based on the information you enter when getting a quote.

-It’s unlikely that you only use your van for social use only if you’re a builder, which could be a reason why these policies could be pricier.
+It’s unlikely that you only use your van for social use only if you’re a builder, for example.
+This could be a reason why these policies are sometimes more expensive.

 Some people assume that a social only policy is cheaper and may think that lying about the class of use won’t matter.
 The truth is, it could invalidate your insurance policy and end up costing you more.